-Alan Jenn is currently an assistant professional researcher at the Plug-in Hybrid and Electric Vehicle (PH&EV) group of the Institute of Transportation Studies (ITS) at the University of California, Davis as well as an affiliate at Lawrence Berkeley National Laboratory.
+Alan Jenn is currently an Assistant Professor at the Electric Vehicle (EV) group of the Institute of Transportation Studies (ITS) at the University of California, Davis as well as an affiliate at Lawrence Berkeley National Laboratory.
 He graduated from Carnegie Mellon University with a PhD in the department of Engineering and Public Policy (EPP) and has undergraduate degrees in Molecular and Cell Biology, Music, and Energy and Resources from the University of California, Berkeley.
 Alan’s research is focused on plug-in electric vehicles (PEVs): integration with the electric grid, adoption of the technology, use in ride-hailing companies (such as Uber and Lyft), and its impact on transportation finance.

 Alan developed the Grid Optimized Operation Dispatch (GOOD) model to investigate the link between electric grid and plug-in electric vehicles.
 His original work focused on the long-term trajectory of upstream electric vehicle emissions as the grid shifted away from coal towards natural gas and renewable generation through 2040.
 Alan’s modeling efforts have since spawned collaborations with Lawrence Berkeley National Laboratory and the Department of Energy: investigating the joint operation of shared, autonomous, and electric vehicle fleets, RTI and the Environmental Protection Agency to examine the impacts of extreme fast charging, and with other academic institutions Massachusetts Institute of Technology, Carnegie Mellon University, and Georgia Tech to study secondary health benefits corresponding to carbon taxes.